mvolkmann/blog/src/d3/00-intro-article.md

 D3 uses HTML, CSS, JavaScript, the DOM, and SVG, so knowledge of those topics is helpful.

-There are 3 levels of D3 usage, using higher-level libraries, copying and modifying D3 examples, and coding from scratch.
+There are three levels of D3 usage, using higher-level libraries, copying and modifying D3 examples, and coding from scratch.

 An example of a library that uses D3 is C3 (<https://c3js.org/>).
 It uses D3 under the hood to render many kinds of charts.
-These charts are customizable, but not to the extent that can be achieved when coding from scratch.
+These charts are customizable but not to the extent that can be achieved when coding from scratch.
 However, charts can be implemented quickly using C3, and the requirement to have deep knowledge of D3 is removed.